(FASCISM and PHILOSOPHY – continued)

 Nakano.
 He was a liberal legislator known for his eloquence.
 Then he saw fascism as a way to elevate Japan.

+The rule of the Emperor in Kita's estimation should include a suspended constitution and a radically reorganized parliament free of influences that he thought detrimental to his new Japan.
+Kita's work influenced some in the Japanese military, perhaps moved by his having included them as instruments in creating an improved Japan.
+It was a childlike naivety.
 A faction within the military attempted a coup in February 1936.
 It claimed to be in support of the emperor.
-An enraged Hirohito would have none of it.
+An enraged Emperor Hirohito would have none of it.
 He called the coup leaders criminals.
 Fifteen of the coup leaders were executed by firing squad.
 No dates were given for the executions, and no ashes were returned to their relatives.
 Kita was among those arrested and executed.

 A biography of Nakano Seigo by Leslie R. Oates, with the title Populist Nationalism in Pre-war Japan, points to what Fascism was at least in part: populist nationalism.
 The other ingredients can be said to be support for an imperialist foreign policy and enforced control over ideas – such as Plato advocated in his Utopia.
 Nakano (surname first) Seigo supported all of these.

-Nakano was a graduate of Japan's prestigious Waseda University, a successful journalist, and in 1920 at the age of 34, he was elected as a member of Japan's House of Representatives.
+Nakano was a graduate of Japan's prestigious Waseda University.
+He was a successful journalist, and in 1920 at the age of 34 he was elected as a member of Japan's House of Representatives.
 He began his political career as a liberal.
-He was viewed as having eloquence, and he continually won re-election.
+He was viewed as having eloquence, and he won re-elections.

 Fascist ideas were spreading, and Nakano bought into it.
-He was influenced by the writings of Kita Ikki and wanted a rebirth for Japan – a super and more glorious Japan among other ideas accompanied by what was imagined to be the Samurai ethic.
-He held to a romantic view of the Samurai and admired Saigo Takamori, the so-called "last true samurai" who led the great revolt against Meiji authority and Japan's standing army.
-The Meiji government abolished feudal titles, ranks and privileges, including Samurai privileges, like abusing common people whenever they pleased.
-From the Meiji government's perspective Saigo Takamori was a criminal.
-Nakano believed in an intense patriotism for Japan and yet clung to the image of rebellion and the Samurai Saigo Takamori as a hero.
-It was a common fascistic attitude of wanting to assert themselves to replace the status quo with their own power.
+He was influenced by the writings of Kita Ikki and wanted a rebirth for Japan.
+The desire for a more glorious Japan was accompanied by what was imagined to be the Samurai ethic.
+Nakano held to a romantic view of the Samurai.
+He admired Saigo Takamori, the so-called "last true samurai" who led the great revolt against Meiji authority and Japan's standing army.
+Nakano clung to the image of rebellion and Saigo Takamori as a hero.

 Nakano's patriotism had a totalitarian element.
-He favored unified adherence to ideas imposed by an elite for the sake of order.
+With Ikki and Plato, he favored unified adherence to ideas imposed by an elite for the sake of order.
 He opposed the degree of democracy that Japan had, believing that leaving common people to set standards leads to an abandonment of principles.
 He believed as had Plato that he and those who agree with him, a philosophical elite, had a monopoly on the knowledge as to what is best for society.
 Democracy, Nakano said, was "the precise cause of contemporary decadence."